jerryjappinen/Servant/site/pages/docs/basics/url-manipulation.md

 # URLs in stylesheets

-URL calues used in CSS are manipulated so that they point to the right place on the final page with a single merged stylesheet file.
-URLs work in the same manner in both pages and stylesheets.

-Here are some examples of how the URLs will change.
+URLs in CSS and HTML are manipulated on the final site, as they must point to the right place on the rendered page.
+Here are some examples: